fhircat/jsonld-java/README.md

     * git checkout 1.1
 * Build the project that also creates a directory with all of its dependencies
     * mvn clean dependency:copy-dependencies install
-* Run
+* Run script
+    * ./runRDFProcessor.sh <path of input dir>
+    * ./runRDFProcessor.sh /fhirJsonDir

+* Or run manually:
-    * java -cp ./core/target/dependency/*:./core/target/jsonld-java-0.13.1-SNAPSHOT.jar com.github.jsonldjava.RDFGEnerator <path of input dir> <path of output dir>
+    * java -cp ./core/target/jsonld-java-0.13.1-SNAPSHOT.jar:./core/target/dependency/* com.github.jsonldjava.RDFGEnerator com.github.jsonldjava.RDFGEnerator <path of input dir>
-* Run Example:
-    * java -cp ./core/target/dependency/*:./core/target/jsonld-java-0.13.1-SNAPSHOT.jar com.github.jsonldjava.RDFGEnerator /fhirJsonDir /fhirRdfOutput
+    * java -cp ./core/target/jsonld-java-0.13.1-SNAPSHOT.jar:./core/target/dependency/* com.github.jsonldjava.RDFGEnerator /fhirJsonDir

+Note: After running the script or Java, there will be two sub directories under <path of input dir>, jsonld and ttl.
 ---

 This is a Java implementation of the [JSON-LD 1.0 specification](https://www.w3.org/TR/2014/REC-json-ld-20140116/) and the [JSON-LD-API 1.0 specification](https://www.w3.org/TR/2014/REC-json-ld-api-20140116/).